Mizan-Sanzi/100-JS-Plain-Code/README.md

 const bill = addBill(150, 250);
 console.log(bill);

-## And Many More Code Contains the plainCode.js file
+## ...And the plainCode.js file Contains Many More Codes